-As it does with EEE and West Nile Virus, the New Bedford Health Department works closely with the Massachusetts Department of Public Health to track other emerging mosquitoborne diseases such as the Zika virus.
+Like EEE and West Nile, the New Bedford Health Department works closely with the Massachusetts Department of Public Health to track other emerging mosquito-borne diseases such as the Zika virus.
 While Zika-carrying mosquitoes have not been identified the New Bedford area, and the Massachusetts Department of Public Health reports that the likelihood of becoming infected with Zika virus from a mosquito bite in Massachusetts is very low, residents are urged to take the general precautionary measures to prevent mosquito bites.
 In addition, travelers to areas where the Zika virus has been detected in mosquitoes or humans should take extra precaution to avoid being bitten by mosquitoes during their trip.
 This includes both females and males who travel to areas where the Zika virus is occurring.
-If you or your partner is planning on traveling, you should check the Centers for Disease Control and Prevention website for information Zika where virus is occurring: about http://wwwnc.cdc.gov/travel/page/zika-information.
+If you or your partner is planning on traveling, you should check the Centers for Disease Control and Prevention website for information about where Zika virus is occurring:

+http://wwwnc.cdc.gov/travel/page/zika-information.